 School counselors often are faced with children who experience crisis, trauma, and violence.
 Unfortunately, these events can happen on school grounds.
 As counselors we can be advocates for children and help create a safe environment in the school.
-Below you will find links to fact sheets, informational web sites, curriculum, and recent research on how schools can manage crisis, trauma, and violence.
+Below you will find links to Web Resources, Journal Research Articles , and Curriculum Materials on how schools can manage crisis, trauma, and violence.

 Crisis Counseling Guide

 This guide lists age appropriate responses to trauma and tips for coping.

 The Federal Emergency Management Agency’s web site offers tips for educators on how to help children who have endured trauma or a disaster.

 National Center for School Crisis and Bereavement

 The Center published the Guidelines for Responding to the Death of a Student or School Staff to help school staff and administrators respond to a loss associated with their school.

 National Crime Victims Research and Treatment Center, Medical University of South Carolina